leafo/tableshape/README.md

 Tests `value` against the type checker.
 Returns `true` (or the current state object) if the value passes the check.
 Returns `nil` and an error message as a string if there is a mismatch.
 The error message will identify where the mismatch happened as best it can.

 `check_value` will abort on the first error found, and only that error message is returned.

+> Note: Under the hood, checking a value will always execute the full
+> transformation, but the resulting object is thrown away, and only the state
+> is returned.
+Keep this in mind because there is no performance benefit to
+> calling `check_value` over `transform`

 #### `type:transform(value, initial_state=nil)`